zedlopez/ifm/Examples/Tamed.md

 ```

-Randomness is explained more completely in the chapter on Change, and every turn rules in the chapter on Time.
+Randomness is explained more completely in the chapter on [Change], and every turn rules in the chapter on [Time].

 Finally, we might want a container whose interior is modeled as its own separate room: say, a magician's booth in which volunteers are made to disappear.